CRCibernetica/RoboBoard/README.md

     sleep_ms(2000)
 ```
 #### set_duty(0-65535)
 The duty cycle of the PWM signal can be manually set in order to find the exact values for your particular servo.
-The duty cycle can be set from 0 (0%) to 1023 (100%).
 For a normal 50Hz hobby servo the period is 20mS (1/50Hz).
 Typically, the 0 degree signal is 1mS and the 180 degree signal is 2mS.
-Therefore the minimum and maximum duty cycle values would be 3277 and 6553.
+Therefore the minimum and maximum duty cycle values would be 3277 and 6553 respectively.
 ```
 from roboboard import RoboBoard rb = RoboBoard()